R055A/R055A/README.md

 Frankly, should be not fun facts, but here goes:

 A couple decades ago, EM was sleeping on an office floor, or was it a futon?
-Wait, a couple decades ago I was also sleeping on a futon on a sloped garage floor, or sauna, but was a real kid.
-A couple decades ago I was purchasing a kebab/souvlaki & eating it too when noticing EM awkwardly gawking at me from behind a computer game shop counter next to food court, back to customers (if any); like backward window shopping.
-How do I know? - the posture, tensity, & eccentric promoting & elaborating of Paypal as a viable investment solution.
+A couple decades ago I was purchasing a kebab/souvlaki & eating it too when noticing EM awkwardly gawking at me from behind a computer game shop counter next to food court, back to customers (if any that eon); like backward window shopping the real world.
+How do I know? - the randomness, posture, intensity, & eccentric promoting & elaborating of Paypal as a viable investment solution.
+A couple decades ago I was also sleeping on a futon on a sloped garage floor, or sauna, but was a real kid.